 Think about answering kindly and professionally (and keep a slight smile on your face) with:

 “Well, I didn’t show up here to market my competitors, no more than I will sell your competitor’s products while under your employment.
 When I believe in a product, I stick with it.
 In this case, I am the product.
-Would you like me to go into detail on why these other candidates believe I should have the position?”
+Would you like me to go into detail on why these other candidates believe I should have the job?”

 The next time you’re put in a position to answer an unusual interview question, and you don’t want to experience a bad interview, don’t be afraid to have fun with the process.